benw22022/FASER2Tracking/README.md

 ## Getting started

-Work in progress implementation of ACTS for FASER2 - Expect *extremely* janky code
+Work in progress implementation of ACTS for FASER2 - Expect some janky code

 Code provides a python binding of the FASER2 geometry using a GDML file from GEANT4

 Code should work on any el9 machine (or in case you want to run this on your laptop, a docker container.
 A repo for this can be found here [`el9-cvmfs-docker`](https://github.com/benw22022/el9-cvmfs-docker))

 To compile the FASER2 geometry do:

 ```bash
 git clone --recursive https://github.com/benw22022/FASER2Tracking.git
 source /cvmfs/sft.cern.ch/lcg/views/LCG_105/x86_64-el9-gcc11-opt/setup.sh